Story time

 scrcpy

-Hopefully a window will appear with you android device screen mirrored!
+Hopefully, a window will appear with your Android device screen mirrored.

-Note: In case you are connected via adb to several devices, just disconnect from the ones you are not using before calling scrcpy.
+Note: if you are connected via adb to several devices, disconnect from the ones you are not using before calling scrcpy.

 The end